 Medicare Benefits Schedule

-A number of experts from the different collaborating centres, including those from the Australian Collaborating Centre, sit on committees to work on an area of the Network’s work plan.
-The current WHO-FIC Committees are:
+A number of experts from different WHO-FIC collaborating centres, including those from the Australian Collaborating Centre, participate in the activities of the Network's committees and reference groups to support the Network’s strategic work plan.
+The Network committees are:

 Secretariat, Australian WHO-FIC Collaborating Centre